Sabine Hark

 Sabine Hark (born 7 August 1962 in Nonnweiler) is a German feminist and sociologist, and sits on the editorial board of the journal Feministische Studien (Feminist Studies).

 Education

 She studied sociology and political science at Mainz and Frankfurt am Main.
 She received her doctorate from the Free University of Berlin in 1995.

 Career

 From 1997 until 2005 she has taught "sociology of gender" at the University of Potsdam.
-Since 2009 she has been director of "The center for interdisciplinary women's and gender's studies" at the Technical University of Berlin.
+Since 2009 she has been director of "The center for interdisciplinary women's and gender's studies" at Technische Universität Berlin.
 A central part of her research is the deconstruction of lesbianism with respect to feminine identity.